SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 75. Type in formula :

-"order placed for"+ outputs["Create record"].response.name
+"order placed for "+ outputs["Create record"].response.name

 This is print the dialog eg: Order placed for Simon